Withdrawal of Lyndon B. Johnson from the 1968 United States presidential election: Aftermath

-Within the week of Johnson's announcement, American civil rights activist and oppositionist to the Vietnam War; Martin Luther King Jr., was assassinated in Memphis, Tennessee at the Lorraine Motel.
+Within the week of Johnson's announcement, American civil rights activist and oppositionist to the Vietnam War Martin Luther King Jr. was assassinated in Memphis, Tennessee, at the Lorraine Motel.
 Many US cities were convulsed in rioting following King's death.
 Johnson was in the Oval Office that evening, planning a meeting in Hawaii with Vietnam War military commanders.
 After press secretary George Christian informed him at 8:20 p.m. of the assassination, he canceled the trip to focus on the nation.
 He assigned Attorney General Ramsey Clark to investigate the assassination in Memphis.
 He made a personal call to King's wife, Coretta Scott King, and declared April 7 a national day of mourning on which the U.S. flag would be flown at half-staff.
 After Johnson's withdrawal, and the assassination of Robert F. Kennedy, McCarthy was Humphrey's only major opponent until George McGovern entered the race.
 Humphrey would end up losing the election to the antiwar Republican Richard Nixon, who portrayed himself as a figure of stability during this period of national unrest and upheaval.

 The defeat left Humphrey in a state of depression.
-To stay active, his friends helped him get hired as a professor at Macalester College and the University of Minnesota.
+To keep him active, his friends helped him get hired as a professor at Macalester College and the University of Minnesota.
 The perceived failures of the Vietnam War nurtured disillusionment with government, and the New Deal coalition fell apart in large part due to tensions over the Vietnam War and the 1968 election.
 Republicans won five of six presidential elections after Johnson left office.
 Ronald Reagan came into office in 1981 vowing to undo the Great Society, though he and other Republicans were unable to repeal many of Johnson's programs.

+Legacy

+Left to right:Vice presidents Hubert Humphrey and Kamala Harris.
+Both narrowly lost the 1968 and 2024 United States presidential elections, respectively.

+Johnson's withdrawal was very similar to Joe Biden’s withdrawal from the 2024 presidential election 56 years later.
+Johnson in 1964 and Biden in 2020 had won convincing victories, but their approval ratings declined over the course of their presidencies.
+Biden had age and health concerns during his presidency, and withdrew after the 2024 Joe Biden–Donald Trump presidential debate.

+In both cases, their vice presidents—Hubert Humphrey and Kamala Harris, lost to a former losing Republican presidential nominee—Richard Nixon and Donald Trump, who successfully won the presidential election.
+Humphrey lost the popular vote by 0.7% in 1968, and Harris lost the popular vote by 1.5% in 2024.
+Coincidentally, the Democratic National Conventions in both years were held in Chicago, and the presidential elections of 1968 and 2024 took place on November 5.
+The one main difference was that there was no major third-party candidate in 2024, unlike George Wallace in 1968.